sylhare/math/README.md

 - **Historical narrative** — Learn how ideas developed, who discovered them, and why they matter
 - **Animated visualizations** — Interactive Plotly charts that make abstract concepts tangible
 - **Primary sources** — Links to original papers and modern learning resources

-## Notebooks

-### 001 — Functions and Derivatives

-A journey through the birth of calculus:
-- The Great Problem of the 17th Century
-- Newton's Method of Fluxions and Leibniz's Infinitesimals
-- What is a function?
-Interactive explorer
-- From secant lines to tangent lines: the limit process
-- The Power Rule, Chain Rule, and more
-- Applications: projectile motion, optimization
-- A glimpse of integration: Riemann sums

 ## Getting Started